tbarbette/npf-docs/docs/source/tests.rst

     RESULTS["LOSS"]=loss

-Any python code will be accepted, so one may compute variance among multiple results, etc. Kind results are available under KIND\_RESULTS.
+Any python code will be accepted, so one may compute variance among multiple results, etc. Name space results are available under KIND\_RESULTS.

 Constants
 =========